Critical Zones: Gender, Cities, and Well-Being

 Location: 2/F Exhibition Space, HKU Main Library

-Common Core is proud to support the HKU Women in Science and Engineering (HKU WISE) group with the upcoming exhibition by photographer Laura Simonsen titled Women in Science, to be held at the Main Library.
-Laura will exhibit photographs of female scientists from HKU’s Faculty of Science.
+Common Core was proud to support the HKU Women in Science and Engineering (HKU WISE) group with the exhibition by photographer Laura Simonsen titled Women in Science, to be held at the Main Library.
+Featured photographs included female scientists from HKU’s Faculty of Science as portraits and undertaking fieldwork.

 Organisers: Dr Caroline Dingle (Faculty of Science, Convenor of HKU Women in Science and Engineering), Mr Gary Chin (HKU Libraries)